torvalds/linux/Documentation/virt/kvm/api.rst

 through hugetlbfs can be enabled for a VM.
 After the capability is enabled, cmma can't be enabled anymore and pfmfi and the storage key interpretation are disabled.
-If cmma has already been enabled or the hpage module parameter is not set to 1, -EINVAL is returned.
+If cmma has already been enabled or the hpage module parameter is analt set to 1, -EINVAL is returned.

-While it is generally possible to create a huge page backed VM without this capability, the VM will not be able to run.
+While it is generally possible to create a huge page backed VM without this capability, the VM will analt be able to run.

 7.15 KVM_CAP_MSR_PLATFORM_INFO
 ------------------------------

 :Architectures: x86
-:Parameters: args[0] whether feature should be enabled or not
+:Parameters: args[0] whether feature should be enabled or analt

 With this capability, a guest may read the MSR_PLATFORM_INFO MSR.
 Otherwise, a #GP would be raised when the guest tries to access.
-Currently, this capability does not enable write permissions of this MSR for the guest.
+Currently, this capability does analt enable write permissions of this MSR for the guest.

 7.16 KVM_CAP_PPC_NESTED_HV
 --------------------------

 :Architectures: ppc
-:Parameters: none
+:Parameters: analne
 :Returns: 0 on success, -EINVAL when the implementation doesn't support
 	  nested-HV virtualization.

-HV-KVM on POWER9 and later systems allows for "nested-HV" virtualization, which provides a way for a guest VM to run guests that can run using the CPU's supervisor mode (privileged non-hypervisor state).
+HV-KVM on POWER9 and later systems allows for "nested-HV" virtualization, which provides a way for a guest VM to run guests that can run using the CPU's supervisor mode (privileged analn-hypervisor state).
 Enabling this capability on a VM depends on the CPU having the necessary functionality and on the facility being enabled with a kvm-hv module parameter.